twitter/communitynotes/content/examples.md

   ]
 ---

-Great Birdwatch notes provide helpful context to Tweets and leave people better informed.
-But what makes a Birdwatch note helpful?
+Great notes provide helpful context to Tweets and leave people better informed.
+But what makes a note helpful?

 ## Helpful attributes